lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Reference.md

 ## Inputs and Outputs

-In the body of a reaction in the Python target, the value of an in put is obtained using the syntax `name.value`, where `name` is the name of the input port.
+In the body of a reaction in the Python target, the value of an input is obtained using the syntax `name.value`, where `name` is the name of the input port.
 To determine whether an input is present, use `name.is_present`.
 For example, the [Determinism.lf](https://github.com/lf-lang/lingua-franca/blob/master/test/Python/src/Determinism.lf) test case in the [test directory](https://github.com/lf-lang/lingua-franca/tree/master/test/Python) includes the following reactor:

 ```lf-py
 reactor Destination {